4teamwork/ftw.mail/README.rst

 Mail-Inbound functionality
 ==========================

-The major feature of ``ftw.mail``is called "Mail-Inbound".
+The major feature of ``ftw.mail`` is the mail inbound.
-"Mail-Inbound" allows you to send emails directly to your plone site.
+Mail inbound allows you to send emails directly to your Plone site.
-An Email sent to Plone will be extracted and created as Mail contenttype automatically.
+An email sent to Plone will be extracted and created as mail contenttype automatically.

-**About security**
+**Security**

-1. There must be a registered user with the sender email address.
+1. There must be a registered user with the sender email address
-2. The user must have enough permissions to add a Mail in the specific context
+2. The user must have enough permissions to add a mail object in the folder
-3. The Email will be created with the security context of the sender.
+3. The email will be created with the security context of the sender

-**What Email address?**
+**What is the email address?**

 The default implementation is using the objects uuid.
 Simply call `mail-in` on a folder, the view will show you the email address.
-The domain can be configured through the plone registry.
+The domain can be configured in the plone registry.

 Installing